lurchmath/cust-parse-test/plan.md

-To dos for Language class:
- - Give the Language class a `convertTo(langObj,text)` method.
-Put all the remaining work from `Converter.convert()` in this method, so that `Converter.convert()` can just call it.

 To dos for ASTs:
  - Create test suite for AST class, including all the functions you moved into it from the Converter class: